RezaKatebi/RezaKatebi.github.io/_pages/Research.md

 layout: single
 author_profile: true
 ---
 I have been studying Black Holes from the second year of my undergradate.
 I have studied them from theoretical, computational, and observational aspects.
-I have also started working on Deep Learning recently.
+I have also been working on Deep Learning techinques and their applications in Astronomy.

 ## Deep Learning in Astronomy
 * Katebi, R., Zhou, Y., Chornock, R. and Bunescu, R., 2018.
 Galaxy morphology prediction using capsule networks. arXiv preprint arXiv:1809.08377.([arXiv](https://arxiv.org/abs/1809.08377))